Azure/azure-sdk-for-java/sdk/core/azure-core-serializer-json-gson/README.md

-# Azure Core Gson JSON Serializer implementation library for Java
+# Azure Core Gson JSON Serializer plugin library for Java

 Azure Core Gson JSON Serializer is a plugin for the `azure-core` `JsonSerializer` API.